Lesson Plan - Get It!

-Both of the above quotes are about how having proof of what you say gives your words power.
+Both quotes above are about how proof of what you say gives your words power.

 Without that proof, it is hard to believe what is being said.

-- If someone told you there was 100 feet of snow outside, would you immediately believe them?
+- If someone told you there were 100 feet of snow outside, would you immediately believe them?

-- Or would you want proof -- like looking outside yourself or seeing a photo?
+- Would you want proof — like looking outside yourself or seeing a photo?